preetam22n/DeepTrans-HSU/README.md

 The PyTorch Code for "Deep Hyperspectral Unmixing using Transformer Network".

-If you use code in your research, we would appreciate a citation to both the original paper:
+If you use the code in your research, we would appreciate a citation to the original paper:

 	@article{roy2019hybridsn,
         	title={Hyperspectral Unmixing using Transformer Network},